nickbloom/fuzzyr/readme.md

 ### fuzz_ratio

 `fuzz_ratio` is the simplest function.
-It simply returns the ratio of the number of unshared characters in two strings to the length of the two strings.
+It simply returns the ratio of the number of shared characters in two strings to the length of the two strings.

 ```r